Twenty years ago this past July, I arrived in Florence by train with three of my best friends from college.

 They commissioned many vital works and even supported Galileo, the famous Italian astronomer.

 They knew how to build themselves an incredible chapel, too.

-The Medici Chapel was even more stunning than I remembered it, especially when you look up to see the painted dome.
+The Medici Chapel was even more stunning than I remembered, especially when I looked at the painted dome.

 Where to Stay

-Florence is one of the most visited cities in Italy, and therefore full of hostels, guest houses, B&B's, and hotels.
-The closer you are to the historic center, the higher the cost.
+Florence is one of the most visited cities in Italy and, therefore, full of hostels, guest houses, B&Bs, and hotels.
+The closer you are to the historical center, the higher the cost.